-Join Nate Mars for an in-depth discussion in this video What is Splice Sounds?, part of Up and Running with Splice.
+Join Nate Mars for an in-depth discussion in this video What is Splice Sounds?, part of Learning Splice.

 - Splice Sounds brings a world of new tools for music creation right to your cloud-connected DAW.
 We can access Sounds by going to the "Sounds" tab here.
 With Splice Sounds, you can browse more than 500,000 samples and instantly download them to use in your project.
 Splice Sounds is a subscription-based service that works off credits.
 Each credit allows you to download one sample.
 For more information on payment plans, and to subscribe, visit splice.com/sounds.
 One of the really cool things about Sounds is that you can easily find inspiration and quickly create new song ideas to turn into finished projects.

 And Sounds is compatible with any DAW.
 In the past when I bought sample packs, I'd been disappointed because I wasn't into a majority of the samples, but couldn't preview them before I bought a pack.
 With Splice Sounds, you can check out all of the samples in every pack before you download them.
 Let's take a look at how Splice Sounds works.
 I've already signed up for a Splice Sounds account, and I'm logged into my account for the purposes of this course.
 Here we can see there are a bunch of different ways to find what we're looking for.
 We can browse by instrument, or by genre, like Dubstep, here are Live genres, like House, when we hover over, we can see a bunch of different sub-genres, so samples based, for example, in Deep Dubstep, or Grime, which are kind of offshoots of Dubstep.